What is Avoidant Personality Disorder?

 • Rejection from peers

-It’s been observed that people with AVPD experienced shyness during childhood and adolescence.
+It has been observed that people with AVPD experienced shyness during childhood and adolescence.
 In many regards, they simply never outgrew this shyness.
 For this reason, shy children are more at risk of growing into adults with AVPD. ⁵

-Avoidant Personality Disorder Risk Factors
+Risk Factors

 However, this isn’t to say people with AVPD don’t want relationships.
-In fact, many long for a connection with others. ⁶ But due to the nature of this condition, such connections can be extremely difficult to make.
+In fact, many long for a connection with others. ⁶ But due to the nature of this condition, such connections can be difficult to make.

 Since AVPD is typically observed in adults, it’s not common for children to receive a diagnosis.
 In cases of childhood shyness, most psychologists agree this will be overcome later in life.